In This Article

 Who should use it: In general, anyone with dry skin

 How often can you use it: As much as you want, if you don't have an allergy.

-Shea butter comes from the shea nut tree or karite tree that grows in west and central Africa.
-Shea butter’s polyphenols (antioxidants) have anti-aging benefits and properties similar to green tea.
-Shea butter contains five essential fatty acids (a major amount coming from stearic and oleic acids) that includes phytosterols, vitamins E and D, allantoin (good for healing skin irritations), and vitamin A.
+"Shea butter is a plant lipid that comes from African shea tree nuts and is rich in fatty acids, antioxidants, and vitamins," explains Dr. Chang.
+Shea butter’s polyphenols—antioxidants—have anti-aging benefits and properties similar to those found in green tea.
+Dr. Wong calls it "essentially a solid oil."
+Shea butter also contains five essential fatty acids (a major amount coming from stearic and oleic acids), a category which includes phytosterols, vitamins E and D, allantoin (good for healing skin irritations), and vitamin A.